 Although we are faced with an exceptional situation, a company must not forget its obligations to its workers, who may be indirectly harmed during a scenario of this nature.

-For example, those in charge of organization must remember that, according to the General Data Protection Regulation (RGPD), medical data is considered sensitive data and, although the Regulation establishes that the treatment of these special data, without consent of the interested party, it may be necessary for reasons of public interest, such processing must be subject to adequate and specific measures in order to protect rights and freedoms of individuals.
+For example, those in charge of organization must remember that, General Data Protection Regulation (GDPR), medical data is considered sensitive personal data and, although, the Regulation establishes that the processing of these special data, without the consent of the data subject, may be necessary for reasons of public interest, such processing should be subject to appropriate and specific measures in order to protect the rights and freedoms of individuals.

-On the other hand, if decision is made to carry out telework, company must provide necessary resources so that people can carry out their functions as normally as possible from domestic sphere, and adequate requirements must be ensured to maintain Information Security and avoid a possible incident related to confidential data.
+On the other hand, if decision is made to carry out telework, company must provide necessary resources so that people can carry out their functions as normally as possible from domestic sphere, and adequate requirements must be ensured to maintain Information Security and avoid a potential incident involving sensitive data.
 In any case, it must be considered that teleworking is an optional measure that must always be agreed between the company and the worker.

 There are also entities that, due to their activity, have a legal obligation to provide information to certain regulatory bodies.
 T his would be, for example, the case ofCritical Infrastructures, which must report any possible incident that may compromise the integrity of their activities and of the people who carry them out.